How I Clean My Home Without Harsh Chemicals

 Black mold (Stachybotrys) releases mycotoxins that can cause respiratory issues and even poisoning.
 Green molds like Aspergillus and Penicillium aren't as harmful to healthy people, but can still cause infections.
 Pink mold/bacteria can also lead to respiratory and urinary tract infections.

 Mold exposure can worsen respiratory problems, allergies, and asthma.
-Keeping humidity below 50% by repairing leaks and dehumidifiers prevents ideal mold conditions.
+Keep humidity below 50% by repairing leaks and use dehumidifiers to prevent ideal mold conditions.

 General Maintenance Tips